pandey-ankit/WebLogic-Basic-Lab/README.md

 ## Monitoring through WebLogic-Remote-Console

 We can also perform monitoring through WebLogic-Remote-Console.
 In Step 5, we have deployed **aussie-tripper** application to **cluster-1** and we accessed the application running on **managed-server1**.
 In this step, we will show, How you can monitor **"Open Session Count"** for **aussie-tripper** application running on **managed-server1**.
 So number of the open sessions should be equal to 1 right now on the monitoring page.
 We will simulate another such session.
 So we open a **New Incognito Window** in Chrome Browser, and access the application **aussie-tripper** running on **managed-server1**.
-Then we will show you through WebLogic-Remote-Console, How the **Open Session Count** has changed from 1 to 2 now.
+Then we will show you through WebLogic-Remote-Console, How the **Session Opened Total Count** has changed from 1 to 2 now.

 1. Click on **Monitoring Icon -> Running Servers-> managed-server1->Deployments-> aussie-tripper-v1_v1->Component Runtimes-> managed-server1/aussie-tripper**.